abhimanusharma/expressjs-crud-app/README.md

 ### Run the app
 To run the applcation make sure you have **nodejs** and **mongodb** installed locally.
 Run `npm install` to install all the dependencies.
-Run `node app.js` to run the application
+Run `npm run dev` to run the application

 ### Mongodb database
 After installing mongodb on your local machine or VM or docker create a database in it.